Just what is type 2 diabetes, and how is it different from type 1?

 - Sexual difficulties in men

-Unlike type 1 diabetes, type 2 can be prevented – and managed – through proper nutrition, quitting smoking and regular exercise.
+Unlike type 1 diabetes, type 2 can be prevented – and managed.
+How?
+Through proper nutrition, quitting smoking and regular exercise.
 “In people at elevated risk for type 2 diabetes, the rate of the condition can be cut in half by lifestyle interventions to increase physical activity and reduce obesity,” says Hux.
 Even when type 2 has been diagnosed, sticking to healthy habits such as eating more vegetables and fruit, staying away from fatty foods and exercising regularly can slow the disease.

 And awareness is essential.
 “It’s important that Canadians educate themselves about diabetes to recognize if they are at risk,” says Hux.

-Find out about what Sun Life Financial is doing to team up against diabetes
+- Find out about what Sun Life Financial is doing to team up against diabetes.
+Are you at risk?
+Take this two-minute test to find out.